michaelnmmeyer/dharma/readme.md

 the update process whenever someone modifies the project's bibliography.
 The code is in `zotero.py`.

-Finally, we have program for accessing zotero.org.
+Finally, we have a program for accessing zotero.org.
 The code is in `zotero_proxy.py`.
 This is a server that is queried by XSLT files when they try to access the bibliography.
 They make a lot of calls to the Zotero API, and Zotero servers are often overloaded, thus we use a proxy that repeats API calls